 An academic dissertation is often an important component of many final year degree courses, but many undergraduate students have never attempted to write anything of this length before.
-This one day course helps you to plan and structure a dissertation in any discipline.
+This course helps you to plan and structure a dissertation in any discipline.
 It will be most useful to students who are approaching, or have already started, their final year dissertation.

 What will we cover?

 We will look at how to scope out the topic and create a title; how to read widely but selectively and to take notes efficiently; how to create a narrative through the literature review and through the dissertation as a whole.
 There will also be an opportunity for a brief one to one consultation with the tutor to discuss the particular challenges of your topic.
-Please note: the tutor is an expert in academic writing, not in your subject, so her suggestions are intended to supplement, not to replace, the advice of your academic supervisor.
+Please note: the tutor is an expert in academic writing, not in your subject, so their suggestions are intended to supplement, not to replace, the advice of your academic supervisor.

 What will I achieve?